 This article covers how to import documents to SharePoint.
 Creating a folder structure, meta data, importing files with content types and why it is important to do this with some consideration.

 We are going to assume that you have your documents on a file share / disk and that you have gathered your meta data in Excel, though your meta could quite easily be in a SQL or an Access database.
 We will further assume that the documents being uploaded are Staff Employment Records

-We will use the free Import for SharePoint toolset to import the files.
+We will use the free version of Import for SharePoint toolset to import the files.

 When you download the import tool you will have some Excel files, import configuration files, and screenshots of the content types which match this scenario.
 Using these will make the next steps much easier.

 Bulk Folder Creation

 We need a folder for each employee in our scenario.